lmanotas/rhogallery-api/README.markdown

 	require 'rhogallery'

-##Rhogallery Credentials
+##RhoGallery Credentials

-First of all you need to set your rhogallery credentials (username and rhogallery token):
+First of all you need to set your RhoGallery credentials (username and rhogallery token):

 	RhoGallery.credentials = {:username => YOUR_RHOHUB_USERNAME, :token => YOUR_RHOHUB_TOKEN}